adityasaripalli0124/cpp-dev-deque/problem/README.md

 The C++ standard specifies that a legal (i.e., standard conforming) implementation of deque must satisfy the following requirements:

-> deque() - initialize a blank deque.
-> deque(n,x)	- initialize a deque of length n with all values as x.

 |Feature         |Description                    |
 |----------------|-------------------------------|
 |deque()         |`initialize a blank deque.`    |